Visiting the Konzentrationslager Posen

 Fort VII, officially known as Konzentrationslager Posen, was a Nazi concentration camp in Poznan during the Second World War and the occupation of Poland.
 Since nobody knows for sure, there are different estimates about how many people died between the walls of the 19th century fort surrounding the city.
 Between 4.500 and 20.000 people died while at Konzentrationslager Posen and we spent an afternoon there exploring the place.

-In March 1943, the process of liquidating the camp began since the place would be used for industrial purposes later.
-The last prisoners were transferred in April 1944 and Fort VII became a Telefunken factory that produced radio equipment for submarines and aircraft.
+In March 1943, the camp was liquidated since the place would be used for industrial purposes later.
+The last prisoners were transferred in April 1944, and Fort VII became a Telefunken factory that produced radio equipment for submarines and aircraft.

 Visiting the Wielkopolska Martyrs Museum at Fort VII

-Too bad most of the information inside the Wielkopolska Martyrs Museum is only in polish.
-If we didn’t research about the place before, we wouldn’t understand most of what we saw there.
+It’s too bad most of the information inside the Wielkopolska Martyrs Museum is only in Polish.
+If we hadn’t researched the place before, we wouldn’t understand most of what we saw there.
 And we saw lots of things.

-From a guillotine to an execution block, from truncheons, whips to arrest warrants.
-From hand written letters to playing cards and identity papers left by those who died there.
-Pay attention to the walls and you will be able to find the graffiti etched to the wall that was left by the prisoners.
+From a guillotine to an execution block, from truncheons whips to arrest warrants.
+From handwritten letters to playing cards and identity papers left by those who died there.
+Pay attention to the walls, and you will be able to find the graffiti etched into the wall that was rejected by the prisoners.
 It will be something you will never forget.

 Fort VII, officially known as Konzentrationslager Posen, was a Nazi concentration camp in Poznan during the Second World War and the occupation of Poland.
 Since nobody knows for sure, there are different estimates about how many people died between the walls of the 19th century fort surrounding the city.
 Between 4.500 and 20.000 people died while at Konzentrationslager Posen and we spent an afternoon there exploring the place.